-7.3.
-La Mesa
+7.1.3 La Mesa

 La Mesa is open to students who are studying or have studied Spanish.
 Monthly meetings are designed to expand students' cultural understanding and to give opportunity for extended practice in listening and speaking.
-In addition to lunch-time meetings, La Mesa sponsors several events outside of school each year, including "Spanish Immersion" in the winter.
+La Mesa also sponsors events outside of school each year, including "Spanish Immersion" in the winter.

-7.4.
-Veritas Honor Society
+7.1.4 Veritas Honor Society